Emergency First Aid at Work

 • Dealing with seizures

-On successfully completing the 6 hour course, you will sit a multiple choice examination paper to confirm learning and gain the accredited certificate which is valid for three years.
+During your training, you will complete a multiple choice examination paper to confirm your learning and gain the accredited qualification which is valid for three years.

-Each candidate will be awarded a full colour handout to keep for reference and be invited to keep their life saving skills up to date by attending an annual refresher course with us.
+Each candidate will be given a full colour manual to keep for reference and be invited to keep their life saving skills up to date by attending an annual refresher course with us.